Proof of Concept in Rwanda

 1. FORMATIVE RESEARCH

-This step includes in-depth interviews and focus groups, designed to inform both the storylines and the most effective mechanism of change for the transitional character in the radio drama.
+This step included in-depth interviews and focus groups, designed to inform both the storylines and the most effective mechanism of change for the transitional character in the radio drama.

 2. ITERATIVE SCRIPTWRITING

-A team of scriptwriters develops different storylines, which are reviewed by experts and government officials.
-Three mechanisms of change are then A/B tested with focus groups to identify the most promising storyline.
+A team of scriptwriters developed different storylines, which were reviewed by experts and government officials.
+Three mechanisms of change were then A/B tested with focus groups to identify the most promising storyline.

 3. QUALITATIVE EVALUATION

-The 6 episodes are played to an audience of dozens of couples.
-To assess changes in beliefs and attitudes, pre-interviews and post-interviews are conducted.
-Additionally, focus groups help evaluate the quality of the scripts and storylines.
+The 6 episodes were played to an audience of dozens of couples.
+To assess changes in beliefs and attitudes, pre-interviews and post-interviews were conducted.
+Additionally, focus groups helped evaluate the quality of the scripts and storylines.

 4. BROADCASTING

-If no concerns arise from the evaluation (risk of backlash, for example), the content will be aired to on a community radio with >100 000 listeners, and a mini-survey with listeners is conducted with listeners to rate the radio drama.
+As no concerns arose from the evaluation (risk of backlash, for example), the content was aired on a community radio, and a mini-survey with listeners was conducted with listeners to rate the radio drama.

 Stay up to date

-Want to stay updated on the progress of our study and be the first to hear the results?
+Want to stay updated on our progress?
 Sign up for our quarterly newsletter!